fire-archive/DesignConcepts/chapters/level_02.md

 ![Waterfall](images/level_2_waterfall.pdf)

 Waterfall is so named because, like water in a waterfall, you can only move in one direction.
-If you’re busy making the final art for the game and it occurs to you that one of the rules needs to change, too bad — the methodology does not include a way to go back to the design step once you are done.
+If you're busy making the final art for the game and it occurs to you that one of the rules needs to change, too bad — the methodology does not include a way to go back to the design step once you are done.

 At some point, someone figured out that it might be a good idea to at least have the *option* of going back and fixing things in earlier steps, and created what is sometimes known as the **iterative** approach.
 As with waterfall, you first design the game, then implement it, and then make sure it works.
 But after this you add an extra step of evaluating the game.
 Play it, decide what is good and what needs to change.
 And then, make a decision: are you done, or should you go back to the design step and make some changes?
 If you decide the game is good enough, then that is that.
 But if you identify some changes, you now go back to the design step, find ways to address the identified problems, implement those changes, and then evaluate again.
 Continue doing this until the game is ready.